ace-dent/pngslim/readme.txt

 2. Then just drag & drop* your PNG files on 'pngslim.cmd' to run.
 3. Have fun slimming away those surplus bytes! :-)

+* Note: Due to limitations of MS Windows, the maximum number of files that you can drag & drop depends on the total text length of the image file paths+names.
+If the script doesn't run or you see the following error message :
+"Windows cannot access the specified device, path, or file...", you should reduce the number of selected files (typically <100), and consider moving your files to shorten the path names (e.g. "C:\png\").

 For advanced users please tweak the script to your needs.

 - HuffmanTrials: When adjusting the number of Huffman blocks, the number of consecutive failed attempts to reduce file size, before quitting the trial.
  From testing 15 (default) works great, with higher numbers giving little benefit.
 For faster processing reduce to 2.

 - RandomTableTrials : Number of trials with randomized Huffman tables (default 100).
 To squeeze out a few extra bytes set to 500.
 For fast processing set to 1.

 - LargeFileSize : The uncompressed file size in bytes that determines a small/ large image and adjusts processing effort accordingly.
 The default 66400 bytes corresponds to an image larger than 128 x 128 pixels.

-- ForceRGBA : (0/1) will first rewrite the image as RGBA and then only optimize in that color mode, or restore the original if not compressed.
-This limits the possible compression methods, so is not recommended (default ForceRGBA=0).
+- ForceRGBA : (0/1) will first rewrite the image as RGBA (32 bits per pixel) and then only optimize in that color mode, or restore the original if not compressed.
+This limits the possible compression methods and may generate an unneccessary alpha channel, so is not recommended (default is off ForceRGBA=0).

-* Note: Due to limitations of MS Windows, the maximum number of files that you can drag & drop depends on the total text length of the image file paths+names.
-If the script doesn't run or you see the following error message :
-"Windows cannot access the specified device, path, or file...", you should reduce the number of selected files (typically <100), and consider moving your files to shorten the path names (e.g. "C:\png\").

 # Legal